 Go to the Administrative Web Panel (Admin Panel) running on https://<ce-ip>:1443/ and follow the steps below.
 The default user on the system is administrator with the password administrator, if you haven't changed it already in [?simpara].

-4.1 Creating Domains
+6.1 Creating a Customer